ronpatel916/crpyto-prices-de-assessment/README.md

 4. **Set up environment variables:**

-    Create a `.env` file in the root directory of the project and add your CoinMarketCap API key:
+    In the `.env` file, replace your_coinmarketcap_api_key and add your CoinMarketCap API key:

     ```env
     COINMARKETCAP_API_KEY=your_coinmarketcap_api_key